This article originally appeared on Tonic

 Self-compassion involves three key components—the ability to extend kindness toward oneself in times of suffering, the understanding that all humans make mistakes, and the ability to notice when suffering arises and observe difficult thoughts and feelings without judgment.

 Because people with higher levels of self-compassion are able to step back from the negative emotions that are often triggered by mistakes or failures, they're more able to lean in to difficult situations rather than withdraw from or avoid them.
 Those who lack self-compassion, on the other hand, are more likely to be drawn to shameful thoughts and feelings, processing them as a reflection of their value and worth.

 A growing body of clinical research supports the use of practices like meditationand imagery as tools to foster higher levels of self-compassion.
-If self-compassion is, in fact, linked with greater willingness to apologise, these findings point to an opportunity to utilise such tools to improve conflict resolution and relationship satisfaction.
+If self-compassion is, in fact, linked with greater willingness to apologize, these findings point to an opportunity to utilize such tools to improve conflict resolution and relationship satisfaction.
 A partner who never takes responsibility for their mistakes, for instance, could engage in practices designed to foster self-compassion as a way to work through the barriers that keep them from saying sorry and drive a wedge in their relationship.

 Importantly, not all apologies are created equal.
 A quick, cold “sorry” is rarely as effective as an apology that includes validation of the other's feelings, an explanation of what went wrong, and a plan to do better in the future.
 These findings raised questions about the role self-compassion may play in not only the frequency, but also the quality and effectiveness of apologies.

 “When people feel very defensive, they often have lower-quality apologies that are less likely to be accepted by the other person," Vazeou-Nieuwenhuis says.
 "In the future, we could look at whether having more self-compassion could actually lead to a better-quality apology.”